Vivoldi SSO (Single Sign-On) — Integration Guide

 💡 Enterprise-Exclusive Feature

-Vivoldi provides a Single Sign-On (SSO) feature exclusively for Enterprise customers.
+Vivoldi provides Single Sign-On (SSO) capabilities for Enterprise customers.

-By integrating with your organization’s authentication system, you can centrally manage security policies and maximize access control efficiency.
+By integrating with your organization’s authentication system, you can centrally manage security policies while improving access control efficiency across your organization.

-If you’d like to discuss implementation, please contact us through the [Contact] page.
+If you would like to discuss deployment or implementation, please contact us through the [Contact Us] page.

 ✨ Enterprise-Grade Unified Authentication